SteveT3ch/100-days-of-code/log.md

 Something else I need to figure out is how to cycle through search for wildcards.
 I've spent 90% of tonight reading API documentation and watching MS Word add-in tutorials by Microsoft and its affiliates.
 This is hard.
 I have a burning desire to build something meaningful but my knowledge is just so lacking.

+### Day 32: September 21, 2018 - Friday

+**Today's Progress**:

+Watched 1/3 of CS50 Week 1 lecture.

+**Thoughts**:

+I had a long day at work with a workshop, so I was feeling mentally drained.
+My mind was constantly nagging me to skip today, and I almost did, but I ended up making a compromise by watching part of a CS50 lecture at 1AM.
+Learned about C syntaxes (which is very similar to Java).
+This weekend will be filled with a lot of coding.
+My goal this weekend is to figure out how to use the Word API for my project.